Albert Einstein (album)

-Albert Einstein is the second and last collaborative studio album by American hip hop recording artist Prodigy of Mobb Deep and American record producer The Alchemist.
+Albert Einstein is the only collaborative studio album by American hip hop recording artist Prodigy of Mobb Deep and American record producer the Alchemist.
 The album was released on June 11, 2013, by Infamous Records.
-The album features guest appearances from Roc Marciano, Domo Genesis, The Alchemist, Havoc, Raekwon and Action Bronson.
+The album features guest appearances from Roc Marciano, Domo Genesis, Havoc, Raekwon and Action Bronson.

 Background

 On November 27, 2012 Prodigy announced an upcoming collaboration album with producer The Alchemist via his Twitter account, along with the title of Albert Einstein.
 He also would say the album was scheduled for an early 2013 release.
 It would be their second collaboration album after 2007's Return of the Mac.
 In November 2012, when speaking about the album with Complex Prodigy described it as a concept album.